RaphaelSchuhmann/Cratis/README.md

 ---

-## 🧠 Features
+## 🧠 Features (WIP)

-- ✅ Real-time file watching using a cross-platform watcher.
+- Real-time file watching using a cross-platform watcher.
-- 🕒 Timestamp-based versioning of individual files.
+- Timestamp-based versioning of individual files.
-- 📦 Flat file storage with a lightweight embedded database (powered by `sled`).
+- Flat file storage with a lightweight embedded database (powered by `sled`).
-- 🌐 HTTP API to manage uploads, snapshots, and restore operations.
+- HTTP API to manage uploads, snapshots, and restore operations.
-- 🔐 Local/private use, no cloud dependency.
+- Local/private use, no cloud dependency.
-- 🧩 Modular and customizable for advanced setups.
+- Modular and customizable for advanced setups.

 ---
 ## Authors